 - Submissions MUST be at least 4.0 MB, but 5.0 MB or larger image files are strongly encouraged.
 Submissions not meeting the size requirements will not be considered.
 Acceptable digital files: JPEG and TIFF formats.

 - Submissions should be labeled with the student’s last name as the file name.
 For example, if the student’s name was Miguel Santamaria, and the student was submitting three images, they should be titled “santamaria1.jpg, santamaria2.jpg, santamaria3.jpg.”

 - Submit images by 11:59 p.m. on Friday, 1 October 2022 via this Google Form.
 You will need to know your BYU ID number, the semester and ISP program in which you participated, and have a title and description for each image you submit.

 - A $1,000 cash prize will be awarded for “Best in Show” and other cash amounts will be awarded to the runners up and honorable mentions.
 Winners will be notified via e-mail, and all participants will be invited to the Awards Ceremony.

 - Winning photos will be displayed in the south hall gallery of the David M. Kennedy Center for International Studies.

 - Submitted photos may also be used by the Kennedy Center for print, online, social media, marketing, or other promotions.

-Each year the Kennedy Center Photo Contest provides an opportunity for students who enrolled in a BYU International Study Program to show global awareness and perspectives through original photography.
+Due to the global pandemic, we opened up the 2020-21 competition, offering every BYU student the chance to show how their understanding of the world grew—whether from home or abroad.
+This year, the Kennedy Center Photo Contest returns and provides an opportunity for students enrolled in a BYU International Study Program to show global awareness, understanding, and perspectives through original photography.